BenHall/learn-katacoda/datascience/custom-notebooks-42/07-build-and-deploy-the-notebooks.md

 Once the ring has turned blue indicating the application is running, click on the icon for accessing the application via its URL.

-Accept the certificate for the secure connection and enter ``secret``{{copy}} for the notebook password, in order to access the Jupyter notebook web interface.
+Accept the certificate for the secure connection and enter ``secret``{{copy}} for the notebook password.
+You should then be able to access the Jupyter notebook web interface.